thisisjoonlim/dsdocs/docs/readings/books.md

 **#6 - Seeing the world as an ally, and creating a win for all solutions.**
 - Conscious leaders commit to seeing all people and circumstances as allies in their growth and development.
 - Other people don’t even have to commit to being your ally, consciously.
 If you are committed to experiencing them that way, they are always instrumental to your growth.
-- Don’t fall into: “scarcity -> zero-sum game -> competition - win/lose -> drama” trap.
+- Don’t fall into: `scarcity -> zero-sum game -> competition - win/lose -> drama` trap.

 **#7 - Excelling in your Zone of Genius.**
 - Spend time with team members to assess, understand, and appreciate their unique genius qualities and talents.
 Help them use their strong genius talents more.
 - Four zones: incompetence, competence, excellence, genius
-- Genius: it’s the work that you love doing, so it does not feel like work.
+- `Genius` — it’s the work that you love doing, so it does not feel like work.
-- Incompetence: dump it, delegate it, or do it differently.
+- `Incompetence` — dump it, delegate it, or do it differently.

 **#8 - Finding the right balance and having enough of everything.**
 - Organizations that take rest and play are productive and creative.